RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 categories: jekyll update
 ---

-WIP

-This post is going to be a refresher on WER calculation, and then an introduction to a new tool I created which does things a bit differently.
+This post is split in two parts: First a refresher on standard WER calculation and an illustration of how this can be suboptimal when interested in analysing errors.
+Then an introduction to a different approach used by my [new tool](https://github.com/RuABraun/texterrors) which fixes the problems and gets better error metrics.
+You can skip to the second part by clicking [here](#newtool).

 ## WER calculation recap